-During the second quarter of 2023, Boralex continued its initiatives for the optimization of current assets by taking concrete actions to increase performance and reduce both operating and financing costs.
+During the third quarter of 2023, Boralex continued its initiatives for the optimization of current assets by taking concrete actions to increase performance and reduce both operating and financing costs.

-Other initiatives include repowering projects for certain wind power projects in France.
-Also, an ongoing wind farm repowering project was added to the secured stage in the Growth path.
+Other initiatives include repowering projects at certain wind farms in France, including a project to repower an existing wind farm, which was added to the Growth path under the secured phase in the second guarter of 2023.

-Boralex intends to optimize service and maintenance work for its assets and is opting in some cases to internalize maintenance activities while conserving or renegotiating external maintenance contracts.
-Also, in the second quarter of 2023, the Corporation repatriated service and maintenance work in-house for solar farms with a total installed capacity of 200 MW in the United States.
+Boralex seeks to optimize service and maintenance work for its assets.
+Accordingly, the Corporation opts in some cases to internalize maintenance activities while conserving or even renegotiating external maintenance contracts.